Humber Bridge: Toll update project

 In July 2013, work began on introducing a new electronic tolling system.
 The existing Humber Bridge toll system was largely the same as it was when the bridge opened in 1981.
 The computer system was over 15 years old, absorbed an increasing amount of maintenance, and needed to be replaced.
 The project would decrease waiting times and was welcomed by business and transport leaders.

 In the first phase, the toll booths and the toll plaza canopy were replaced, and in the second phase, writing, testing and setting up the new toll system was completed.
 From 2015 bridge users could set up an account with the bridge and pay into it.
 Account holders receive a device called the HumberTAG, a small electronic tag that enables the system to recognise the bridge user; the toll is automatically deducted from the user's account.
 Two central lanes through the plaza are free-flowing; they do not have booths and account holders are able to cross the bridge without stopping.

+Plans to move to a free-flow system were moved forward in 2024 when Neology was appointed to design the system.
+The planning application for a new gantry to be used for the system was submitted in September 2024, with work starting in March 2025.
+The closure of the toll booths is planned for 30 January 2026 when the new free-flow system will be operational.